 The North Pennines Observatory

 The North Pennines Area of Outstanding Natural Beauty (AONB) Partnership has commissioned a brand new observatory as part of its Allen Valleys Landscape Partnership Scheme, supported by the Heritage Lottery Fund (HLF).
-Designed to be sympathetic to the landscape, we can’t wait to see how it will look!
+Designed to be sympathetic to the landscape that surrounds it.

 Image credit: P Appleby